 Let’s take a close look at everything that you’re going to be learning through the first time home buying experience.
 This is everything including your credit, budgeting, financing, selecting a home, homeowners insurance, closing taxes and agencies.
 As a first time home buyer, you need an education about what’s important in the process.
 Consider this first time home buying 101 with all the tips you need to make a solid decision.
-We’ll talk about how to qualify, get your down payment, different buyers programs, and other information for the 2020 year.
+We’ll talk about how to qualify, get your down payment, different buyers programs, and other information.
 Let’s go ahead and get right into it!

 The first resource that you have is going to the Department of Housing and Urban Development.
 Also known as HUD.
 What exactly does a housing and urban development do?
 HUD oversees federal programs that help make quality affordable housing available for everybody.
 They have a lot of different resources including a home buyer’s guide and mortgage guide.
 As well, they can help find HUD homes that are for sale and state-specific information that can help you.
 This is a great first time home buyer tip.

 Consumer Financial Protection Bureau

 The second resource available to you is the Consumer Financial Protection Bureau, also known as CFPB.
 The CFPB is a federal agency that helps protect consumers in the financial sector.
 Specifically what they do is they help protect your interest by explaining loan options available to you.
 They help you make a smart decision about which loan types are right for you.
 You will avoid costly mistakes when you get to the closing table if you take their advice.
 “Know before you owe” is an initiative they offer for tips to the first time home buyer.
 You need to know about your loan options and makes the lending process more transparent and easier to compare.
 They also have really helpful information regarding loan estimate explainers and closing disclosure.
 These will empower you to know even more information as you’re receiving quotes from mortgage loan officers.